gozdeoylum/python-data-project/README.md

-# python-data-project
+# First Data Analysis Project

-Basic data analysis project using Python and pandas
+This project demonstrates basic data analysis using Python and pandas.